 “They don’t tell you right then about the prognosis,” Daniher says, “but it’s not hard to find out.”

 Typically, life expectancy with motor neurone disease is only 27 months.
 There is no cure.
 Now an Australian clinical trial will investigate whether a drug already on the market for a different disease could have an effect on the progression of MND.

-The drug will be the focus of a nation-wide clinical trial led by researchers at Westmead Hospital and the University of Sydney.
+The drug is the focus of a nation-wide clinical trial led by researchers at the University of Sydney and Westmead Hospital.

 The trial is possible thanks to a $4.75 million research grant from FightMND, an organisation that supports research and raises awareness about the illness, for which Daniher serves as Vice Chairman.

 The money was raised through FightMND’s annual event at the MCG, The Big Freeze, as well as some other campaigns.
 This year The Big Freeze saw sporting stars including Lleyton Hewitt, Andrew Gaze, Adam Gilchrist and Alisa Camplin making the plunge into a pool of icy water on a winter’s day.

 “It’s a devastating disease and there is currently no cure,” says Professor Steve Vucic, Director of Neurophysiology at Westmead Hospital and the study’s co-chief investigator.
 “We want to investigate whether this drug will have an impact on the disease progression and, importantly, on quality of life.”